 Diversity Recruitment and Retention

-During interview weekend, the Department of Psychology invites students who identify with any underrepresented identity (ethnic, racial, LGBTQ+, first-generation college student, veterans, individuals with disabilities, non-traditional students, international students, etc.) to participate in the Diversity and Inclusion Happy Hour.
-This event is an opportunity to meet current minority students in the psychology department and to ask students about their experiences in the program.
-This event is informal, non-evaluative, and held at a casual location off-campus to facilitate open, comfortable discussion.
-Additionally, during the interview weekend, members of the department diversity committee will share the departmental values and some of the department’s current initiatives.
+During interview weekend, the Department of Psychology invites students who identify with any underrepresented identity (ethnic, racial, LGBTQ+, first-generation college student, veterans, individuals with disabilities, non-traditional students, international students, etc.) to participate in a Diversity and Inclusion Information Session.
+This event is an opportunity to meet members of the department diversity committee, and they will share the departmental values and some of the department’s current initiatives.

 To help support the retention and success of a diverse student population, Virginia Tech has numerous supports at the department, college, and university level.
 These include but are not limited to: